nikitadugar/test/README.md

 </p>
 <hr />

-This module is a component of our extensive strategy to DevOps.
+We eat, sleep, pray and most importantly love DevOps.
+We are working towards stratergies for standardizing architecture while ensuring security for the infrastructure.
+This module is one such effort in that direction.

-It is a best-practice for running a piece of infrastructure such as database, cluster and storage.
+We are strong believer of the philosophy <b>Bigger problems are always solved by breaking them into smaller manageable problems</b>.
+Resonating with microservices architecture, it is considered best-practice to run database, cluster, storage in smaller <b>connected yet manageable pieces</b> within the infrastructure.
 This module is basically combination of [Terraform open source](https://www.terraform.io/) and includes automatation tests and examples.
 It also helps to create and improve your infrastructure with minimalistic code instead of maintaining the whole infrastructure code yourself.

 We have [*fifty plus terraform modules*][terraform_modules].
 A few of them are comepleted and are available for open source usage while a few others are in progress.